alextwl/lcd1602gpio/README.md

 * Initialize LCD in 8-bit and 4-bit data bus modes.
 * Write instructions to LCD.
 * Write data to LCD's DDRAM.
 (Data Display RAM)
+* Write custom character to LCD's CGRAM.
+(Character Generator RAM)
 * Write a line of string and display it on LCD.
 * Clear LCD display.

 This module cannot:

 * Read any data or address from LCD.
-* Any other HD44780-supported operations with writing to LCD involved. (e.g. Write to CGRAM, etc.)

 ## Synopsis